-In principle, the maximal valence model allows to construct the tables of interatomic potentials $U_{i,j}(r)$ and bond potentials $U^b_{i,j}(r)$ for bonds between atoms of different types as complex as one wishes, with multiple steps at different distances $r$.
+In principle, the limited valence model allows us to construct the tables of interatomic potentials $U_{ij}(r)$ and bond potentials $U^b_{ij}(r)$ for bonds between atoms of different types as complex as we wish, with multiple steps at different distances $r$.
 This might be necessary in order to accurately reproduce the behavior of various compounds.
-For example one may want to make an interatomic potentials consisting of many small steps to create a ramp like in the Jagla model\cite{Xu2005,Xu2006} or make a bond potential resembling a parabola of a harmonic oscillator\cite{Gang2016}.
-But in this paper our goal is to keep the model as simple as possible with potentials beeing a square well potential or a combination of a square well and a square shoulder.
-Moreover, we keep interatomic potentials to be the same for atoms of all types $i<z$ and $j<z$, adding to it a repulsive shoulder if $i=z$ or $j=z$ to model dissociation of bonds under pressure as in hydrogen or an additional attractive well if both $i=z$ and $j=z$ to model association under pressure as in sulfur.
-This reduces the number of parameters of the model to six: the maximal valence $z$, the width of van der Waals attraction well, $w$, (the diameter of hard core of this well, $\sigma$, and the depth of this well $\epsilon$ serving, respectively, as units of length and energy), the width of the bond $w_b$, the energy of the bond, $\epsilon_b$, the width of the repulsive shoulder or an attractive well, $w_z$, and the height of the shoulder (depth of the well), $\epsilon_z$, with $\epsilon_z>0$ for repulsion and $\epsilon_z<0$ for attraction.
+For example, one may want to make interatomic potentials consisting of many small steps to create a ramp like in the Jagla model~\cite{Xu2005,Xu2006} or make a bond potential resembling a parabola of a harmonic oscillator~\cite{Gang2016}.
+But in this paper our goal is to keep the model as simple as possible with potentials being a square well potential or a combination of a square well and a square shoulder.
+Moreover, we choose interatomic potential to be the same for atoms of all types $i<z$ and $j<z$, adding to it a repulsive shoulder if $i=z$ or $j=z$ to model dissociation of bonds under pressure as in hydrogen, or adding an attractive well if both $i=z$ and $j=z$ to model association under pressure as in sulfur.
+This reduces the number of parameters of the model to six: the maximum valence $z$, the width of van der Waals attraction well, $w$, (the diameter of hard core of this well, $\sigma$, and the depth of this well $\epsilon$ serving, respectively, as units of length and energy), the width of the bond $w_b$, the energy of the bond, $\epsilon_b$, the width of the repulsive shoulder or an attractive well, $w_z$, and the height of the shoulder (depth of the well), $\epsilon_z$, with $\epsilon_z>0$ for repulsion and $\epsilon_z<0$ for attraction.